 The initiator shall perform the SISO Feedback subphase.
-If the I-TXSS is present, the SISO Feedback subphase shall start MBIFS following the end of the I-TXSS subphase.
-During the SISO Feedback subphase, the initiator transmits a BRP frame to poll each responder in the MU group with the TXSS-FBCK-REQ field set to 1, the SNR Requested subfield within the FBCK-REQ field set to 1, the Sector ID Order Requested field within the FBCK-REQ field set to 1, the Channel Measurement Requested subfield within the FBCK-REQ field set to 0, all the subfields within the FBCK-TYPE field set to 0 and the EDMG Channel Measurement Present field set to 0.
-A responder shall respond to a received BRP frame with a BRP frame, in which all the subfields within the FBCK-REQ field are set to 0, the SNR Present subfield within the FBCK-TYPE field is set to 1, the Sector ID Order Present subfield within the FBCK-TYPE field is set to 1, the Channel Measurement Present subfield within the FBCK-TYPE field is set to 0, the Tap Delay Present subfield within the FBCK-TYPE field is set to 0, the Link Type subfield within the FBCK-TYPE field is set to 0, the EDMG Extension Flag field is set to 1 and the EDMG Channel Measurement Present field is set to 1.
+If the Initiator TXSS is present, the SISO Feedback subphase shall start MBIFS following the end of the Initiator TXSS subphase.
+During the SISO Feedback subphase, the initiator transmits a BRP frame (see 9.6.22.3) to poll each responder in the MU group.
+The DMG Beam Refinement element (see 9.4.2.130) of the BRP frame shall have the TXSS-FBCK-REQ field set to 1, the SNR Requested subfield within the FBCK-REQ field set to 1, the Sector ID Order Requested field within the FBCK-REQ field set to 1, the Channel Measurement Requested subfield within the FBCK-REQ field set to 0, all the subfields within the FBCK-TYPE field set to 0 and the EDMG Channel Measurement Present field set to 0.
+A responder shall respond with a BRP frame within an MBIFS following the reception of the corresponding BRP frame.
+The DMG Beam Refinement element of the BRP frame shall have all the subfields within the FBCK-REQ field set to 0, the SNR Present subfield within the FBCK-TYPE field set to 1, the Sector ID Order Present subfield within the FBCK-TYPE field set to 1, the Channel Measurement Present subfield within the FBCK-TYPE field set to 0, the Tap Delay Present subfield within the FBCK-TYPE field set to 0, the Link Type subfield within the FBCK-TYPE field set to 0, the EDMG Extension Flag field set to 1 and the EDMG Channel Measurement Present field set to 1.
+The BRP frame shall include an EDMG BRP Request element (see 9.4.2.255), in which the L-TX-RX and Requested EDMG TRN-Unit M fields indicate the number of TRN subfields requested for receive AWV training in the following non-reciprocal MU-MIMO BF training.

 The last initiator TXSS may have been performed using DMG Beacon frames, SSW frames, Short SSW packets or EDMG BRP-TX packets.
 If the last initiator TXSS was performed using DMG Beacon or SSW frames, the EDMG Sector ID Order subfield in the EDMG Channel Measurement Feedback element indicates the sector IDs, TX antennas and RX antennas of all or a subset of sectors that were received in the last initiator TXSS.
 If the last initiator TXSS was performed using Short SSW packets, the EDMG Sector ID Order subfield in the EDMG Channel Measurement Feedback element indicates the CDOWNs, TX antennas and RX antennas of all or a subset of sectors that were received in the last initiator TXSS.
-If the last initiator TXSS was performed using EDMG BRP-TX packets, the EDMG Sector ID Order subfield in the EDMG Channel Measurement Feedback element indicates AWV feedback IDs, TX antennas and RX antennas of all or a subset of sectors that were received in the last responder TXSS.
+If the last initiator TXSS was performed using EDMG BRP-TX packets, the EDMG Sector ID Order subfield in the EDMG Channel Measurement Feedback element indicates AWV feedback IDs, TX antennas and RX antennas of all or a subset of sectors that were received in the last initiator TXSS.
 The BRP CDOWN subfield in the EDMG Channel Measurement Feedback element indicates the BRP CDOWNs of the packets in which these sectors were received.
 The SNR subfield in the Channel Measurement Feedback element indicates the SNRs with which these sectors were received.
-The BRP frame shall contain feedback information for more than one sector per TX antenna that were received in the last initiator TXSS.

-The BRP frame shall be transmitted SIFS following the reception of the corresponding BRP frame.
+If the number of sectors for a pair of TX and RX DMG antennas that were received in the last initiator TXSS is larger than 16, the BRP frame shall contain feedback for at least 16 received sectors for the pair of TX and RX DMG antennas.
+Otherwise the BRP frame shall contain feedback for all the received sectors for the pair of TX and RX DMG antennas.

 replace Figure 52 by the following figure (CID: 1246)